VandyVRC/dimli/README.md

 Technical Details
 -----------------

->WARNING: At this time, I do not suggest attempting to install this
->application on your server environment.
+>WARNING: At this time, I do not suggest attempting to install this application on your server environment.

-I am in the process of phasing out several aspects of the app that tie it specifically to our server environment, as well as some soon-to-be-deprecated functions.
+I am in the process of phasing out several aspects of the app that tie it specifically to our server environment, as well as some soon-to-be-deprecated PHP functions.
 Please check back for updates as I prepare the app for distribution; but in the meantime, feel free to poke around.

 For More Information
 --------------------